SITUATED IN THE HEART OF THE COMMUNITY

 Hello I’m Hayley – Wife, Mother & Landlady of The Royal Oak and Castle Inn, situated in the heart of Pevensey village, right next to the historic Pevensey castle!
 I was brought up in Pevensey, myself and my family have a love of the area and all the beautiful countryside that we are so lucky to have around us.
 Whether you are just visiting the area or live locally, we pride ourselves, at The Royal Oak and Castle Inn, on our warm welcome, brilliant beers, great gins and of course our fabulous food, sourced locally and seasonally whenever we can.

 The Royal Oak & Castle Inn is the perfect place to visit after a leisurely stroll around the stunning, picturesque Pevensey Castle which is situated on our doorstep.
-If you are planning on staying longer or live locally, then please do come and join us for one of our many social events – from monthly yoga breakfasts and painting classes – to book clubs, games nights, themed menu evenings and so much more… There really is something to suit everyone, of all ages!
+If you are planning on staying longer or live locally, then please do come and join us for one of our many social events – from monthly yoga breakfasts and painting classes – to book clubs, games nights, themed menu evenings and so much more.
+We have also recently installed an outdoors play area for children, please be aware children must be supervised at all times by a responsible adult!
+There really is something to suit everyone, of all ages!
 This is a pub in the community, for the community.

 GOOD FOOD.
 GOOD FEELINGS.

 We are especially proud of our Sunday lunches, featuring meat from our very own smallholding.
 We also serve pork, from pigs which are raised by my husband’s Grandad!